J. L. Womersley

-J. Lewis Womersley CBE, FRIBA, FRTPI, Hon.
-LL.D and MA (12 December 1909 – 28 October 1990) was a British architect and town planner known for his work as City Architect for Sheffield, leading the team that created the Gleadless Valley, Hyde Park and Park Hill estates, but also infamous for Manchester's vast Hulme Crescents, whose design faults led it to become unlettable and demolished after only twenty years.
+John Lewis Womersley CBE, FRIBA, FRTPI, Hon.
+LL.D. and MA (12 December 1909 – 28 October 1990) was a British architect and town planner known for his work as City Architect for Sheffield, leading the team that created the Gleadless Valley, Hyde Park and Park Hill estates, but also infamous for Manchester's vast Hulme Crescents, whose design faults led to them becoming unlettable and their demolition after only twenty years.
 Womersley's passion was "incorporating buildings, roads, paths, play-grounds, schools and superb landscaping as the complete architectural environment."

 Principles

 Working under a Labour local government, Womersley believed strongly in creating a better, more egalitarian society through the re-building of post-war Britain.
 He believed that ordinary people deserve and benefit from thoughtful planning and good architecture, improving tenants’ living experience through the preservation of woodland and separating pedestrians from road traffic.
 In a letter to The Times (8 July 1965) Womersley laid out his ideas about the coexistence of man and machine:

 Traffic should serve not master people.
 Urban motorway proposals should include careful analysis of the human unhappiness and environmental destruction that will result.

 Womersley was dedicated to providing social housing that improved not only quality of living, but quality of life.
 His housing estates in Sheffield and Northampton were laid out in "crisp and modern style" with "detail and care often missing from later social housing."
 The scale of urban transformation that Womersley invested during his time in Sheffield remains unique in this country, his department committed to, "creating houses for working people as monuments for future generations rather than shamefaced hutches."